Chepstow railway station: Facilities

 The station is staffed, and a cafe offering light refreshments is available in the main building.
 The ticket office is run by a third-party operator, Chepstow Trains, on behalf of Network Rail and Transport for Wales, and is open part-time, six days per week (closed from late afternoon and all day Sundays).
-Outside these times, tickets must be bought on the train.
+A self-service ticket machine is provided for use and for collecting pre-paid tickets.
 Train running information is offered via digital CIS displays and timetable poster boards.

 The nearest bus stop is a 5-minute walk away in the Tesco car park; however the service is infrequent and consists of just a local service.
 Chepstow bus station is about 550 yd further; from here buses to a wider area may be found.
 On race days, special buses are normally laid on to convey racegoers to and from Chepstow Racecourse; this is a walk of approximately half an hour's duration.

 Limited station parking is available, with eleven spaces.
 There is a car park near the station with more spaces.